 The personal injury lawyers at Greg Coleman Law have many years of legal experience and is known for putting this experience to good use by representing car crash victims across the state of Tennessee.
 Our auto accident lawyers all share a true passion for helping people of Tennessee and feel that it is our obligation to protect the rights of all residence.

 As a pursuit of justice we have combined our vast legal knowledge, experience, and passion for the law.
-All of these elements allow our firm to create individualized cases to place our clients in a position to win the maximum compensation for their losses.
+All of these elements allow our firm to create individualized cases to place our clients in a position to potentially recover the maximum amont of compensation for their losses.

 With our main office located in Knoxville, we are licensed to serve the entire state of Tennessee.

 For more information about how we can help you, or to schedule a no-obligation consultation, contact us today at (865) 247-0080 and a member of our intake team will take the information and details about your accident.
 They will then connect you with one of our experienced auto accident attorneys to handle your case.